 Susanne is a Specialist Neuromuscular Physiotherapist, working with the Neuromuscular team at the Royal Hospital for Children, Glasgow, since 2014.
 As part of her role, Susanne is involved with clinical trials, as a clinical evaluator.
 In 2020, she is working on the VISION-DMD and TAMDMD trials, and is also the research assistant for FOR-DMD and SCOT-DMD.
 The team are preparing to be involved in the SAREPTA-ESSENCE trial later in 2020.
 In addition to trials, Susanne assesses and treats neuromuscular patients along with the multi-disciplinary team.
 This includes out-patients, in-patients and community visits.

-Sarah has worked at the Royal Hospital for Children Glasgow for ten years, and as part of the Neuromuscular Physiotherapy Team for seven of these years.
-This post involves working alongside the neuromuscular multi-disciplinary team, assessing and treating patients at the out-patient clinics and as in-patients on the wards.
+Sarah has worked at the Royal Hospital for Children Glasgow for fifteen years, and as part of the Neuromuscular Physiotherapy Team for twelve of these years.
+This post involves working alongside the neuromuscular multidisciplinary team, assessing and managing patients at the out-patient clinics and as in-patients on the wards.
 Supporting patients and their families in their homes and schools is also a key part of the post.
-Research trials for Duchenne Muscular Dystrophy has become an increasing aspect of the role and she has seen the FOR-DMD trial through from beginning to completion.
-She is currently a Clinical Evaluator for the VISION-DMD and TAMDMD trials, and is preparing for the Sarepta-ESSENSE trial to begin later in 2020.
+Clinical research trials have become an increasing aspect of the role and she is a Clinical Evaluator for several trials.
+She completed an MSc in Advanced Practice in 2024.

 Rebecca has been working with the Neuromuscular Physiotherapy team in Glasgow since March 2020.
-Her post is being funded by the DMD Hub to support the team’s trial capacity.
+Her post was initially funded by the DMD Hub to support the team’s trial capacity and has now been made substantive in the NHS.
 She has extensive experience in a range of specialist rotations in both adults and paediatrics, in hospitals in and around Glasgow.
 She has worked in the Royal Hospital for Children in Glasgow since 2018.
-Within this fixed term post, Rebecca is working as a research assistant on the TAMDMD, VISION-DMD and now on the Sarepta-ESSENSE drugs trials.
+Rebecca has worked as a research assistant on the TAMDMD, VISION-DMD and Sarepta-ESSENSE drugs trials and clinical evaluator in the ULYSSES trial.
 Rebecca also supports the DMD clinics and works with the wider neuromuscular population to support the team in pursuing further upcoming trials.